ememakpanekpo/me/_posts/2019-11-13-shortcut-every-ios-developer-must-know.markdown

 To quickly access documentation for any swift class. **Highlight** the required class and **Press** `^ + ⌘ + ⇧ + ?`.
 You will be presented with a pop up dialog showing you the class documentation.
 This however requires internet connection.

 Alternatively you can get there faster by *pressing and holding the ⌥ key and then left clicking* on any swift class.
 Once you press the ⌥ key, your cursor will change to a **+** icon, which you can move around.
-When it comes across any swift class it changes to a **?** icon, you then you can now left click on this class to view the documentation.
+When it comes across any swift class it changes to a **?** icon, then you can now left click on this class to view the documentation.

 <div>
         <img class="image" src="{{ site.url }}/assets/images/blog/show-documentation-2.gif" alt="Alt Text">